urbit/sigil-js/README.md

 # Urbit Seals
-A JS slate, non-pinniped, untyped visual representation of @P
+A JS slate, non-pinniped, untyped visual representation of patp

 ## Commands
 `yarn` or `npm` may be used